Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

-We compare our method against four recent open‑source reward models: EurusRM‑7B \citep{yuan2024advancing}, Skywork‑Reward‑Llama‑3.1‑8B‑v0.2 \citep{liu2024skywork}, Starling-7B \citep{zhu2023starling} and UltraRM‑13B \citep{cui2023ultrafeedback}.
-These baselines are very parameter heavy and trained on extensive datasets, while achieving leading performance among open-source reward models.
+We compare our method against six recent open-source reward models: EurusRM-7B \citep{yuan2024advancing}, Skywork-Reward-Llama-3.1-8B-v0.2 \citep{liu2024skywork}, Starling-7B \citep{zhu2023starling}, UltraRM-13B \citep{cui2023ultrafeedback}, RLHFlow-8B-Deepseek \citep{xiong2024rlhflowmath}, Math-Shepherd-7B \citep{wang2024math}.
+These baselines are very parameter heavy and trained on extensive datasets, while achieving leading performance among open-source reward models. \textbf{These six baseline reward models have all been explicitly trained on data related to reasoning and code domains.
+Their enhanced performance in these specific areas is well-documented and validated in their respective original publications.} It is particularly noteworthy that the development of Eurus-7B, Ultra-13B, RLHFlow-8B-Deepseek, and Math-Shepherd-7B involved training and evaluation on the MATH and GSM8K datasets.
+This corresponds directly with the datasets used in our work, confirming the relevance of these models as strong baselines.

 For links and brief descriptions of baselines, please refer to Appendix \ref{appendix:baseline_reward}.
-For parameter count and training data size of baselines compared against ELHSR, see Table \ref{tab:model_parameters_count} for details.
+For parameter count and training data size of baselines compared against SWIFT, see Table \ref{tab:model_parameters_count} for details.

-To provide a more comprehensive comparison, we also evaluated a fine-tuned version of EurusRM-7B, detailed in Appendix \ref{appendix:eurus_fine_tune}, specifically fine-tuned on the relevant datasets and model-generated solutions used in our experiments.
+To provide a more comprehensive comparison, we also evaluated a fine-tuned version of EurusRM-7B in Table \ref{tab:main_exp_1}--\ref{tab:main_exp_2}, with details illustrated in Appendix \ref{appendix:eurus_fine_tune}, specifically fine-tuned on the relevant datasets and model-generated solutions used in our experiments, while using the same loss function as in the original publication to ensure consistency.
 This is despite EurusRM-7B already being pre-trained on MATH and GSM8K, which gives it a potential advantage.